gfellouris/note-taker/README.md

 ## Technologies used and why
 <b>Built with</b>
-- mySQL - used in order to store and update inventory that would be dynamic and maintained even when the app is not running.
+- mySQL - used in order to create and delete notes that would be dynamic and maintained even when the app is not running.
-- Node.js - used to process user input.
+- Node.js - used to create api routes
 - Express.js - web instance
 - Bootstrap - responsive design
 - jQuery - dynamic content for adding and deleting notes